Boat tour at Niagara Falls, New York State

 Zack Frank/Shutterstock.com

-Best time to go on a road trip from Washington, D.C. to Niagara Falls
+Best time to go on a road trip from Washington, DC to Niagara Falls

-The best time for a road trip from Washington, D.C. to Niagara is easier to pinpoint than it is for many other trips, considering how dependent the area's tourism is on the weather conditions.
+The best time for a road trip from Washington, DC to Niagara is easier to pinpoint than it is for many other trips, considering how dependent the area's tourism is on the weather conditions.

 Summer is the busiest time of year at Niagara Falls, whether you're staying on the New York or Canada side.
 Temperatures cap out at around 80 degrees in July and August, and the abundance of free transportation makes it very easy to get around.

-With that said, the convenient weather is a huge tourist draw, so to avoid crowds, you can do the trip in early fall – snow in the fall is not unheard of here, but September doesn't have that problem, and it gives you a nice 70 degrees and generous hotel prices to work with.
+With that said, the convenient weather is a huge tourist draw, so to avoid crowds, you can do the trip in early fall – snow in the fall is not unheard of here, but September doesn't have that problem, and it gives you a nice 70 degrees Fahrenheit and generous hotel prices to work with.

 Daytime view of Niagara Falls, Canada